tmpfs/prism/README.md

 }
 ```

-Note that for child default styles to be recognised you need to specify the child component style with `mapPropsToComponent`.
+Note that for child default styles to be recognised you need to specify the child component style with `mapStyleToComponent`.

 There is a special case here that in order for style inheritance to function correctly styles in `defaultProps` are collated and then **deleted**, you should not reference them at runtime.